 As a member of the EU, Germany follows all EU directives, regulations, and obligations where available.
 Since the EU is a customs union, all Member States apply the same import duties on goods imported from outside the EU based on tariff classification of goods and the customs value.
-For details on the EU legislation and import duties please refer to the most recent USEU FAIRS Report.
+For details on the EU legislation, customs clearance, and import duties please refer to section IX of USEU FAIRS report.